 10) Shifty eyes: Shifty eyes or unsteady gaze suggests confusion, fear, stress, craziness or lack of confidence.
 Unlike steady gaze or direct eye contact, shifty eyes during face-to-face interactions are considered less trustworthy.

-11) Blinking eyes: When eye lids start opening and closing rapidly in cycles then it's considered as abnormal.
-Blinking eyes suggest fear, nervousness, guilt, anger and instability.
+11) Blinking eyes: When eye lids start opening and closing rapidly in cycles then it's considered as absolutely abnormal.
+(Rapidly) Blinking eyes suggest fear, nervousness, guilt, anger and instability.
 Blinking also suggest hyper neural activities.

 |Eyes smile too!|